Here is a snapshot for my interview with African Business Review (ABR)

 Just one or two out of million of banks are getting disruptive.
 These model of banks with no physical branches, conducting all business through apps and websites.
 Incorporating chatbots and video calls for client communications, chatbots and robotic advisors.

-Here is a snapshot for the interview – African Business Review: Tell me a little about your role with Econet Wireless Zimbabwe.
+ABR – Tell us a little about your role with Econet Wireless Zimbabwe.

 [Vinod] – You can find everything on my blog, but here’s a brief word or two about where I am right now.
 I have extensive experience in IT networks, telecom services, and the financial technology space, now exploring artificial intelligence to add value to myself and add to my skills, as machine learning is the future of every business and technology of today.
 I sit in a very key position to oversee the entire changing landscape of the financial IT i.e. fintech services sector.